Hiren879/Spring-Security/README.md

 **Authentication Manager -> AuthenticationProvider -> UserDetailsService -> loadByUserName**

 1. UserDetailsService will act like plug and play for source of the data.
 It could be the text file, excel or the database.
-In our case it will be JPA.
+In our case it will be JPA [and then MySql as a data source].
 2. We just need to create an implementation of the **org.springframework.security.core.userdetails.UserDetailsService** which will return the object of **org.springframework.security.core.userdetails.UserDetails**
 3. This implementation can get the UserDetails object from anywhere.
-It does not matter.
-In our case we will fetch this user object from MySql DB and transform it into the UserDetails object.
+In our case we will fetch this user object from MySql DB via JPA and transform it into the UserDetails object.
 4. So now everytime this implementation of UserDetails will call its method **loadUserByUsername** with the UserName it gets from the UI.

 ~~~